Covington, Kentucky: Government

+The United States District Court for the Eastern District of Kentucky maintains a divisional office in Covington.
+The Kenton County Fiscal Court also maintains a courthouse in Covington, where it meets monthly.

 Education

 Public education within much of Covington is provided by Covington Independent Public Schools, the largest independent school district in Kentucky.
 Its high school, Holmes Junior/Senior High School, is the oldest public high school in the state.

 Southern portions of the city are in the Kenton County School District.

 The Roman Catholic Diocese of Covington operates two high schools in the city, Covington Latin School and Holy Cross High School.
 Two Catholic high schools, the all-boys' Covington Catholic High School and all-girls' Notre Dame Academy, moved to neighboring Park Hills in the 1950s.
 Calvary Christian School, a Baptist school, is also located in Covington.

+Media

+The Kentucky Educational Television station for Northern Kentucky, WCVN-TV (channel 54), is licensed to Covington, along with gospel station WCVG (1320 AM).